Nikon D40 vs Sony RX100 V

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The RX100 V indeed provides for movie recording, while the D40 does not.
 The highest resolution format that the RX100 V can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 V has an electronic viewfinder (2359k dots), while the D40 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 V offers a wider field of view (100%) than the one in the D40 (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the D40 has a higher magnification (0.53x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 V has a higher magnification (0.59x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D40 and Sony RX100 V along with similar information for a selection of comparators.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the RX100 V is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).